Transmission date: 12 May 2020 - Publication date: 12 May 2020 - distribution list includes Governor DeWine of Ohio, Mayor Lightfoot of Chicago

 When in reality, the realization of the Eye Hospital, the result of decades of effort to centralize eye care into a center of excellence, where research and training have brought about advances in eye care unimaginable in a decentralized system.
 Therefore, experience has taught us that the solution to the backlog problem does not lie in the recreation of decentralized eye surgery services.

 From time to time there are events covered on cable news networks that stand as stark reminders that the news presenters are for the most part actors, and that cable news like all of the licensed channels on television, serve two cardinal functions for which television is well suited, that is, to inform and to entertain.
-And, there is often no clear demarcation between their informational and their entertainment programs.
+And, there is often no clear demarcation between their informational and their entertainment programming.

 Cable news networks are, in fact and in law, businesses supported by corporate advertisers.
 The advertising, and therefore corporate advertisers, pay for the operation of the news broadcasts and the salaries of the actors to draw audiences, from which a number of viewers will be influenced to buy or to subscribe to the products or services of the corporate advertisers, or they would not pay to advertise on them.